Five AI Assistants. One Website.

 Content-Rich, Search-Poor

-Decades of magazines, guides, event recordings, and resources — buried in traditional page structures
+Decades of magazines, guides, event recordings, and resources - buried in traditional page structures.

 Three Different Audiences

-Professional advisors, philanthropists, and nonprofits — each needing fundamentally different information
+Professional advisors, philanthropists, and nonprofits - each needing fundamentally different information.

 Sensitive Sector

-Charity compliance and GDPR requirements meant data handling needed to be bulletproof
+Charity compliance and GDPR requirements meant data handling needed to be bulletproof.

 The vision came from John Pepin, Chief Executive of Philanthropy Impact.
-Rather than a single chatbot trying to do everything, John wanted specialist assistants — each trained exclusively on its own content library, never crossing into another's territory.
-It was a brilliant idea.
-Five separate AI ecosystems on one website, each answering only from its own approved material.
-No blended answers, no confusion, no data crossover.
-We made it happen.
+Rather than a single chatbot trying to do everything, John wanted specialist assistants - each trained exclusively on its own content library, never crossing into another's territory.

 The Magazine Assistant